alnever/CourseProject03/README.md

 3. Then script reads information about subjects, their activities and features sets associated with the observations.
 The script does it twice - for train set and for test set.
 Finally both sets are mergen into one dataset called "Dataset #1"
 4. To estimate tidy data set the script groups data from the dataset #1 by Subjects and ActivityNames and calculates average values of other variables for these groups.
 5. Script creates three files - result1.csv, result2.csv and result2.txt.
 The last file is the solution of this project.
-Detail description of the datasets and the script are included into the Cook Book.
+Detail description of the datasets and the script are included into the Code Book.